TACC/mkmod/docs/source/030_automatic_features.rst

 ------------------

-The basic function of the modulefile generation component in mkmod is to determine the flavor of the Modules Environment System (Tcl or Lua), investigate the directories and files in the ``$TOPDIR`` directory, and construct appropriate module commands to create an environment for operation of the installed package. *Convenience environment variables*
+The basic function of the modulefile generation component in mkmod is to determine the flavor of the Environment Modules system (Tcl or Lua), investigate the directories and files in the ``$TOPDIR`` directory, and construct appropriate module commands to create an environment for operation of the installed package. *Convenience environment variables*